timothyakintayo/timothyakintayo/README.md

 - 💬 Ask me about: All things Statistics, Data analytics, Data Science, and Machine Learning
 - 📫 How to reach me: https://www.linkedin.com/in/timothy-akintayo/
 - 😄 Pronouns: (HE/HIM/HIS)
-- ⚡ Fun fact: Community development, compassion, passion, gratitude and deep listening are five of my life's mantra.
-These values undergird my career as an individual, and sustain my relationship with people.
-Besides, these values that I uphold, I enjoy opportunities to meaningfully connect with people from diverse backgrounds and cultures.
-So feel free to connect with me.
+- ⚡ Fun fact: Community development, compassion, passion, gratitude, and deep listening are five core mantras that guide my life.
+These values not only shape my identity but also form the foundation of my career and the way I build and sustain relationships.
+Beyond upholding these principles, I genuinely enjoy opportunities to connect meaningfully with people from diverse backgrounds and cultures.
+So, feel free to reach out, I'd love to connect with you to speak the language of data and the language of mankind.